junobuild/docs/docs/terminology.md

 ## ICP

-The ICP token is used to pay for transactions on Juno's [infrastructure].
+The ICP token is the cryptocurrency used to pay for transactions on Juno's [infrastructure].

 ## Internet Identity